zampat/neteye4/doc/031_monitoring_zones_master.md

 const ZoneName = "master"
 ```

-__Breaking note:__ When removing an Endpoint from zones.conf while still using this endpoint name as Endpoint for Director or other monitoring orjects, you need FIRST to migrate those elements to the new endpoint before removing the old one.
-Therefore:
+__Breaking note:__ The local endpoint "icinga2-master.neteyelocal" is used by director api.
+Removing this will break connection and a manual re-configuration is required.
+To avoid this: ADD FIRST the new Endpoint, synchronize Director API and only THEN REMOVE the local endpont.

-1. leave old endpoint in zones.conf and add the new one
+__1. Leave existing endpoint in zones.conf and add the new hostname of master / relocative node __
-2. add new endpoint to zones.conf and generate certificates
-3. validate and reload Icinga2-master service
-4. Align Director and monitoring
-5. Remove old Endpoint definition

-__Define Endpoint and Zone in zones.conf__
 ```
 #This is the new Endpoint
 object Endpoint "neteye4_trainer_master" {